+1. INTRODUCTION

+Barry Plantation

+Hope Johnstone

+Plantation

+Hope Johnstone

+Plantation

+Hope Johnstone

+Plantation

+Hope Johnstone

+Plantation

+Hope Johnstone

+Plantation

+Hope Johnstone

+Hope

+Map of Moffat, showing conservation area boundary from 1977 to 2020

+Background

+This is a combined document, being both an appraisal of Moffat Area Conservation and management plan.
+It has been prepared in accordance with the guidelines set out in the Scottish Government's Planning Advice 71, Conservation Area Management: Planning Advice (PAN 71).

+Location

 Moffat is located in the district of Annandale in the Scottish Borders, around 21 miles north of Dumfries and within the Dumfries and Galloway Council Region.
 The town lies approximately 1 mile from the A74(M), the main route between Scotland and England, and is set in open countryside in the Moffat Hills.

-The population of the town is approximately 2,500 as at the last census, with a further 1,500 located within the rural hinterland of the town, and has increased over recent years, accelerated bv new housina development.
+The population of the town is approximately 2,500 as at the last census, with a further 1,500 located within the rural hinterland of the town, and has increased over recent years, accelerated by new housing development.
 The main local industries are tourism, agriculture and forestry.

+Designation

+Moffat Conservation Area was first designated on 8th April 1970 by Dumfriesshire Council.

+In 1975 local government boundaries changed, with three adjacent county authorities joining to become Dumfries and Galloway Council.
+The conservation area designation remained but the boundary was modified on 14th February 1977.

+During the course of this appraisal the character of immediately adjoining areas was also considered and as a result there are boundary changes proposed.

+The proposed changes were finalised following a two stage, consultation process regarding the document and amended document with amended boundary changes.